Degeneration of 3-dimensional hyperbolic cone structures with decreasing cone angles: Abstract

 \section{Abstract}

-For deformation of 3-dimensional hyperbolic cone structures about cone angles $\theta$, the local rigidity is known for $0 \leq \theta < 2\pi$, but the global rigidity is known only for $0 \leq \theta \leq \pi$.
-The proof of the global rigidity by Kojima is based on the fact that hyperbolic cone structures do not degenerate in deformation with decreasing cone angles at most $\pi$.
+For 3-dimensional hyperbolic cone structures with cone angles $\theta$, local rigidity is known for $0 \leq \theta \leq 2\pi$, but global rigidity is known only for $0 \leq \theta \leq \pi$.
+The proof of the global rigidity by Kojima is based on the fact that hyperbolic cone structures with cone angles at most $\pi$ do not degenerate in deformations decreasing cone angles to zero.

-In this paper, we give an example of degeneration of hyperbolic cone structures with decreasing cone angles less than $2\pi$.
-These cone structures are constructed on a certain alternating link in the thickened torus by gluing four copies of a certain polyhedra.
+In this paper, we give an example of a degeneration of hyperbolic cone structures with decreasing cone angles less than $2\pi$.
+These cone structures are constructed on a certain alternating link in the thickened torus by gluing four copies of a certain polyhedron.
 For this construction, we explicitly describe the isometry types on such a hyperbolic polyhedron.

-Cone loci intersect in our example of degeneration.
-In order to avoid such degeneration, we generalize a cone metric to a holed cone metric.